OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/kurtosis.md

 ---
 title: kurtosis
-description: A deeper look into Kurtosis, a measure of probability distribution of a real-valued random variable.
+description: "A deeper look into Kurtosis, a measure of probability distribution of" a real-valued random variable.
 The page also demonstrates how to use it with python, especially setting the window length (n_window).
 keywords: